We’re looking for people like YOU!

 Are you wanting to make a difference in the lives of young people in need?
 By volunteering your time, you are directly contributing to the positive change of over 200 children and young adults at Marygrove.
 Volunteer a little or a lot- we welcome your support.

 Review our current volunteer opportunities below and, if something aligns with your passion, click here to let us know your interest.
 For all direct service opportunities, volunteers must be at least 21 years old.
-For any questions, please contact Courtney Noto at 314-830-6209 or email@example.com.
+For any questions, please contact Annie Lorenz at 314.830.6249 or email@example.com.

 Marygrove is currently looking for:

 Mentor (Direct Service)- Mentors serve as role models and help young people feel confident about their future.
-There is no other way that spending a few days out of your month will have such a major impact on someone’s life.
+Spending a few days out of your month will have such a major impact on someone’s life.
 Research confirms that strong mentoring relationships have a powerful and positive impact on young people in a variety of personal, academic, and professional situations.
 Similar to the Big Brothers, Big Sisters Program, mentors are matched with a resident, and together they develop friendship, respect and trust.
 Mentors are asked to make a one-year commitment, and Marygrove staff provides ongoing support.
-Click here for a more detailed look at mentoring.

 Administrative Support (Indirect Service) – Volunteer for some time helping Marygrove Staff with various administrative tasks.
 This type of work takes place weekdays from 8am – 4pm and varies by project.
 It can include filing, data entry, copying, computer work, shredding, scanning, and assisting with bulk mailing.
 Volunteer for a day or for the length of a particular project.

 Intern/Practicum Student/Service Project (Direct Service) – Are you a student or looking for a service project?
 Marygrove is an excellent place to hone your skills.
 Staff will work with you to develop a program that fits needed requirements.
-Graduate students please reach out to Michelle Koerner, Director of Admissions and Therapy, at firstname.lastname@example.org.
-Undergraduate students please reach out to Djuana Baer, Director of Residental Services, at email@example.com.
+Graduate students please reach out to Allison Russo, Director of Admissions and Therapy, at firstname.lastname@example.org.
+Undergraduate students please reach out to Cathy Herbert, Director of Residential Services, at email@example.com.

 Special/Group Project (Indirect Service & Direct Service) – Calling all groups and organizations!
 We’ll agree together ahead of time on a project that will give your group a chance to use their personal skill set or that of their group to help the children, staff and/or campus.

-- Day of Service: Spend the day with us at Marygrove, assisting our staff with various campus-related projects (some examples might be painting or simple landscaping).
+- Day of Service: Spend the day with us at Marygrove, assisting our staff with various campus-related projects (painting or simple landscaping).
 We’ll work with your group to design a time period and project that suits your interests.
+Available between May and October, Monday thru Friday.

 - Host a Collection: A great way for a group to be involved is to host a collection drive.
 We can discuss Marygrove’s current needs, and help you get set up for a drive within your organization for a predetermined period of time.
 We love it when our groups visit us to bring their collection efforts, and we can show them exactly how much it’s appreciated!